opabravo/opabravo.github.io/Proving Grounds - Play/1. PG Play - Easy/_posts/2024-06-14-PG Play - DriftingBlues6.md

 ---
 render_with_liquid: false
-title: PG Play  DriftingBlues6
+title: PG Play - DriftingBlues6
 date: 2024-06-14 17:50:53 +1400
 tags: [pg-play, nmap, linux, feroxbuster, enum, discover-secrets, password-cracking, zip2john, hashcat, textpattern, php, searchsploit, file-upload, kernel-exploit]
 ---

+In this lab, you will exploit Textpattern CMS 4.8.3, which is vulnerable to Remote Code Execution (RCE), to gain an initial foothold.
+You will then escalate privileges by leveraging a Dirty COW kernel exploit to obtain root access.

-# Learnt / Summary
+# Learnt

 - If the machine's kernel is very old `<=4.x` and have `gcc` installed, it's 90% kernel exploit for pirvesc